Amazon Pay Review: Is It Right for Your Business?

 Bottom Line

 Amazon Pay is a quick and easy solution if you need an easy, foolproof, and trusted way to set up online payments.
-However, if you’re looking for something long term and can provide many business tools, you may want to opt for something more flexible.
+However, if you’re looking for something long-term that can provide many business tools, you may want to opt for something more flexible.